marty-wang/NServe/README.md

 # Installation
         npm install nserve -g

+or install the development version from source code

+        npm install {source code folder} -g

 # Usage
 In the folder where you want to serve the files.
 Run the command below.